 The term “shall” is used in the imperative sense.

 The term “may” is used in the permissive sense.

-The term “policy” means the written regulations of the Monterey Institute as found in, but not limited to, the “Student Code of Conduct,” the Student Resource Guide, the Monterey Institute Web site, the Policies and Standards Manual and any other Institute catalog or document to which students have reasonable access.
+The term “policy” means the written regulations of the Middlebury Institute as found in, but not limited to, the “Student Code of Conduct,” the Student Resource Guide, the Middlebury Institute Web site, the Policies and Standards Manual and any other Institute catalog or document to which students have reasonable access.

 The term “accused student” means any student accused of violating this Student Code of Conduct.